akospaska/MyglsPluginLite/README.md

 <img src="./.github/ReadMe_src/images/pclshop.gif"  style="margin-top:20px">

-For UX reason the best way to insert a ParcelShop map into the webshop would be the checkout page, when the customer chooses the delivery methods.
+For UX reasons, the best way to insert a ParcelShop map into the webshop would be the checkout page, when the customer chooses the delivery methods.
-When the webshop has an active Shopify Plus subscription, than the developer has an access to modify the user's checkout page.
+When the webshop has an active Shopify Plus subscription, than the developer has access to modify the user's checkout page.

-Most of the users has a basic plan, so i had to find an another solution for them.
+Most of the users have a basic plan, so i had to find another solution for them.

-In this case we can insert the script into their's car page.
+In this case we can insert the script into their car page.
 Not the best way to do that, but it does the job.

 Customizable parts of the integration: